Vanilla-OS/core-image/README.md

 # Vanilla OS Core Image

-Containerfile for building a vanilla OS Core image.
+Containerfile for building a Vanilla OS Core image.

+> [!IMPORTANT]
 > This image is not intended to be used directly.
 It is used as a base image for other images.
-> Like the Vanilla OS Desktop or the KDE Edition.
+> Like the Vanilla OS Desktop image, etc.

 ## Build

-You need the [Vib](https://github.com/vanilla-os/Vib) tool to generate the Containerfile.
+> [!NOTE]
+> The fsguard compiled plugin `.so` file should be downloaded from the [latest release](https://github.com/Vanilla-OS/vib-fsguard/releases/latest) and be placed under a `plugins` directory beside the `recipe.yml` file.

 ```bash
 vib build recipe.yml